English

 Conclusion

-In conclusion, the book the Wife of Bath and King Lear depict women as in the medieval period.
+In conclusion, the book The Wife of Bath and King Lear depicts women in the medieval period.
 The women were negatively perceived in the community.
-The wife of Bath emphasizes that women need to have their right and make their own choice.
+The Wife of Bath emphasizes that women need to have their rights and make their own choices.
 At the time, Shakespeare portrays women as weak creatures who only cause chaos.
-However, this book King Lear shows a good woman Cardella, she only shows patriarchal character to her father, but she also redeemed the character of women (Bolton).
-The roles of womenclearly show that are the same as the role of women in the medieval period.
+However, this book, King Lear, shows a good woman, Cardella.
+She only shows patriarchal character to her father, but she also redeems the character of women (Bolton).
+The roles of women clearly show that they are the same as the role of women in the medieval period.
 However, the modern society has improved the description of women in the current society.
 However, in real practical life women have not achieved the true picture.

 Work Cited